moorepants/eme150a/content/pages/project-two.rst

    This section should provide the estimates and explanations of manufacturability including costs.
 Conclusion
-   The conclusion should wrap up you paper and can mention lessons learned and ideas for the future.
+   The conclusion should wrap up your paper and can mention lessons learned and ideas for the future.

 References